 Power ups and unlockables follow the same mentality of being completely drab and lacking any form of effort.
 Most are uninventive copies of what we have seen before.
 Did you like red shells?
 In this game they are rockets.
 Banana peels?
-Oil cans.
-Green shells your thing?
-Have a terribly inaccurate uzi that takes multiple hits to knock a racer off their cart.
-Want a unique power up?
-Just move along.
+Have some oil cans instead.
+Were green shells your thing?
+Too bad, you get a terribly inaccurate uzi that takes multiple hits to knock a racer off their cart.
+Do you want a unique power up?
+There are none, so just move along.
 All of your characters also share a cart which you can upgrade with a tougher body or better weapon capacity with the coins you earn in game.

 Back to the issues, the biggest problem is the limited modes make it so that once you have gotten the platinum, a feat that can be achieved in only a few hours, you will have no reason whatsoever to go back to this game.
 As I mentioned earlier there is a small number of very similar courses and nothing like the amazing battle modes from Mario Kart games to keep you from deleting this off of your hard drive.
 There is an open world mode that gives you a Crazy Taxi style arrow pointing you to random items for collection before a timer runs out.
 This would fit in fine with the old high score/leaderboard gaming universe of yesteryear but gamers have evolved and expect more by today’s standard.
 A mode of repetition like this would be more effective for replay if it led to something like more unlockables, you know, beyond the one that is already in this game.